2009 Japanese general election: Opinion polls

 Before the dissolution of the lower house, National weekly magazines had been citing analysts predicting a big loss for the ruling coalition which held two-thirds of the seats in the House of Representatives.
 Some (e.g., Shūkan Gendai) warned that the LDP could lose as much as half of that.
 Many based their predictions on the low approval rating of the Prime Minister Taro Aso and the devastating loss that the LDP suffered in the earlier prefectural election in Tokyo.
 On August 20 and 21, 2009, Asahi Shimbun and Yomiuri Shimbun, leading national newspapers, and Nikkei Shimbun, a financial daily, reported that the DPJ was poised to win over 300 of the 480 contested seats.

 On August 22, 2009, Mainichi Shimbun went further to predict that the DPJ could win over 320 seats, meaning almost all DPJ candidates would win.
 Mainichi noted that the DPJ appeared to be doing well in the western part of Japan, a traditional stronghold of the LDP, and that the LDP could lose all of its single-member constituency seats in 15 prefectures, including Hokkaidō, Aichi, and Saitama.
-Also, according to Mainichi, the Japanese Communist Party would probably retain its previous 9 seats, while the Komeito Party and the Social Democratic Party might lose some of their shares.
+Also, according to Mainichi, the Japanese Communist Party would probably retain its previous 9 seats, while the New Komeito Party and the Social Democratic Party might lose some of their shares.

 According to a poll conducted on August 22, 2009 by the Yomiuri Shimbun, Japan's largest newspaper, 40 percent said they would vote for the DPJ, while 24 percent for the LDP.